A Complete Guide To The Jewish Ghetto Rome

-Nowadays, the Jewish Ghetto of Rome is a pleasant place to explore, and home to an incredible array of restaurants and eateries where you can savor the many delicious dishes of Roman Kosher cuisine.
+Nowadays, the Jewish Ghetto of Rome is a pleasant place to explore and home to an incredible array of restaurants and eateries where you can savor the many delicious dishes of Roman Kosher cuisine.

-It’s very easy to reach from the historic center of Rome – in fact, you’ll find it between Piazza Venezia, where the Altar of the Fatherland is located, and the beautiful Teatro Marcello.
+It’s very easy to reach from the historic center of Rome.
+In fact, you’ll find it between Piazza Venezia, where the Altar of the Fatherland is located, and the beautiful Teatro Marcello.

-For more unusual places to visit in Rome, read my post The Best Hidden Gems In Rome.
+For more unusual places to visit in Rome, read my post, The Best Hidden Gems In Rome.

-Where Is The Jewish Ghetto Of Rome?
+Where Is The Jewish Quarter In Rome?

-The wall then cut through Piazza Giudea and then ran along today’s Via del Progresso back down to the river.
+The wall cut through Piazza Giudea and then ran along today’s Via del Progresso back down to the river.
 Across the river from the previous location of the south wall of Rome’s Ghetto is the Isola Tiberina (Tiber Island).

 Jewish Ghetto Rome